 Our success payment and contingent consideration obligations under our license and acquisition agreements are recorded as liabilities on our balance sheets.
 Under United States generally accepted accounting principles (GAAP), we are required to estimate the fair value of these liabilities as of each quarter end, with changes in the estimated fair value recorded in research and development-related success payments and contingent consideration.
 Factors that may lead to increases or decreases in the estimated fair value of the success payment liabilities include, among others, changes in the value of our common stock and market capitalization, changes in volatility, the estimated number and timing of valuation measurement dates, the term of the success payments, and changes in the risk-free interest rate.
-Factors that may lead to increases or decreases in the estimated fair value of our contingent consideration obligations include, among others, the estimated likelihood and timing within which milestones may be achieved and the estimated discount rates.
+Factors that may lead to increases or decreases in the estimated discount rates.
 A small change in the inputs and related assumptions with respect to our success payment and contingent consideration liabilities may result in a relatively large change in the estimated valuation and associated liabilities and resulting expense or gain.
 As a result, our operating results, net losses, and financial condition as reported by GAAP may fluctuate significantly from quarter to quarter and year to year for reasons unrelated to our operations, which may reduce the usefulness of our GAAP financial statements.
-For example, as of June 30, 2023 and December 31, 2022, the estimated aggregate fair value of the Cobalt Success Payment and Harvard Success Payment liabilities was \$36.5 million and \$21.0 million, respectively, and the estimated fair value of the Cobalt Contingent Consideration was \$161.7 million and \$150.4 million, respectively.
+For example, as of September 30, 2023 and December 31, 2022, the estimated aggregate fair value of the Cobalt Success Payment and Harvard Success Payment liabilities was \$12.4 million and \$21.0 million, respectively, and the estimated fair value of the Cobalt Contingent Consideration was \$103.2 million and \$150.4 million, respectively.

-For the three months ended June 30, 2023, we recorded expenses of \$18.5 million and \$2.3 million, respectively, related to the aggregate change in the estimated fair value of the Cobalt Success Payment and Harvard Success Payment liabilities.
-For the three months ended June 30, 2023, we recorded an expense of \$5.9 million related to the change in the estimated fair value of the Cobalt Contingent Consideration.
+For the three months ended September 30, 2023, we recorded gains of \$22.0 million and \$2.0 million, respectively, related to the aggregate change in the estimated fair value of the Cobalt Success Payment and Harvard Success Payment liabilities.
+For the three months ended September 30, 2023, we recorded a gain of \$58.6 million related to the change in the estimated fair value of the Cobalt Contingent Consideration.
 We have incurred net losses since our inception and expect to continue to incur net losses for the foreseeable future.
 It is possible that future fluctuations in the price of our common stock and market capitalization and the resulting change in the estimated fair value of our success payment liabilities could lead us to record net income in a future period despite us incurring operating losses and negative cash flows during such period.
 Alternatively, significant stock appreciation during a future period could lead to a significant increase in our recorded GAAP net loss.